 One of our esteemed clients, a retail store furniture manufacturer from the Europe, had a major project of developing store fixtures for a leading brand in the retail industry.
 The store owner was looking for two alternatives of existing designs to be able to adjust the fixtures as per the changing floor space availability.

-A team of 12 project engineers developed CAD models and drawings based on the pictures of the existing designs.
+A team of 12 project engineers developed CAD models based on the pictures of the existing designs using CAD drafting and 3D scan converters techniques.
 The team discovered that the current material for racks used 5 mm aluminum sheet metal which was reduced to 1.5 mm.
 The new designs were tested with CAE tools in several aspects to ensure the safe operations.
 Further, a detachable part was developed at the frames which allowed the manufacturer to change the positioning from floor mounting to wall mounting simply by screwing and un-screwing the parts and fixtures.

 When shop fixtures, furniture and rest of shop interior are in harmony, they give a look of uniformity bringing back the customers irrespective of how old the brand is.
 For example, designing rack and shelving systems with right surface finish, veneer selection, colors, and joineries that complement brand furniture, it boosts brand identity and theme.
 Additionally, they help customers in better maneuvering across the store with strategically placed merchandise to leverage up-selling for higher sales and profitability.